-During the regular playing season any penalties determined annually by the Ice Hockey Committee and published in the ice hockey tournament regulations adding up to four (4) will lead to a team's being placed on probation.
-Over six (6) will lead to a team's being declared ineligible for participation in the State Tournament.
+During the regular playing season any penalties determined annually by the Ice Hockey Committee and published in the ice hockey tournament regulations adding up to five (5) will lead to a team's being placed on probation.
+Seven (7) or more will lead to a team's being declared ineligible for participation in the State Tournament.

-For a team already on probation a total of 1-3 penalties other than minors may lead to extension of probation; four or more will lead to a team being declared ineligible for tournament participation.
+For a team already on probation a total of 3 penalties other than minors may lead to extension of probation; four or more will lead to a team being declared ineligible for tournament participation.